 NOTE: A security profile can for example include default modification policies and default data_type encryption policies and/or a list of IEs to be protected, during the N32-c negotiation process.
 PRINS security profile specification is out of scope in 3GPP.

+The security parameters that should be visible to the Roaming Intermediaries shall be sent over N32-f message.
+Specifically, the initiating SEPP shall make the security parameters visible to its RI by sending the N32-f request message that includes the security parameters to the responding SEPP.
+Then, the responding SEPP shall make the security parameters visible to its RI by sending the N32-f request message that includes the security parameters to the initiating SEPP.
+The security parameters shall not be encrypted.

+NOTE X: The Roaming Intermediary can determine that the N32-f message includes security parameters based on the API related to security parameters transmission.

 3. The two SEPPs shall exchange Roaming Intermediary (RI) security information lists that contain information on RI public keys or certificates that are needed to verify RI modifications at the receiving SEPP.

 4. The two SEPPs shall export keying material from the TLS session established between them using the TLS export function.
 For TLS 1.2, the exporter specified in RFC 5705 [61] shall be used.
 For TLS 1.3, the exporter described in section 7.5 of RFC 8446 [60] shall be used.
 The exported key shall be used as the master key to derive session keys and IVs for the N32-f context as specified in clause 13.2.4.4.1.

 5. When the responding SEPP needs to initiate traffic, e.g., error reporting, in the reverse direction to the sending SEPP, the responding SEPP in the first N32-c connection shall now setup a second N32-c connection by establishing a mutually authenticated TLS connection with the peer SEPP.